AppsDevsLeon/Revista_blockchain/Day19/Day19.md

 ## **Visualizing Blockchain Links and the Impact of a Byzantine Node**

-This document illustrates how blocks in a blockchain are interconnected and how a malicious node can break the chain by altering a single block.
+This illustrates how blocks in a blockchain are interconnected and how a malicious node can break the chain by altering a single block.

 ---